obscrivn/databasebook/_sources/intro-relational.md

 MySQL and PostgreSQL are usually run as database servers that clients connect to over a network or local connection.
 ```

-This matters because students often assume that every database is the same kind of system.
+This matters because it is easy to assume that every database is the same kind of system.

-It is not.

 ## 5. Local database vs database server